Lo de que + [conjugated verb]

 If someone has mentioned "getting a new job", we could refer to this later on:

-"Lo de que" can be followed by indicative or subjunctive, without changing the meaning of the sentence.
+"Lo de que" can be followed by the indicative or subjunctive, without changing the meaning of the sentence.

 Lo de que yo pago todo era una broma. (present indicative)